Kameradna/elec5622project1/README.md

 - TissueSegmentation segments via fast the greymatter regions from others for each image
 - Measurement finds the volume of greymatter in each ROI via looping through and using fslstats, placing the values in an output csv.
 - svm.py performs data splitting and trains an svm, perhaps some PCA or other techniques.

+With the actual data, PCA makes no difference unless you use 1 single component.
+Any other training scheme will net you 100% training accuracy.
+The conclusions for the test set are unchanged for most training schema.

+{'Data_40': 1, 'Data_41': -1, 'Data_42': 1, 'Data_43': -1, 'Data_44': 1, 'Data_45': -1, 'Data_46': 1, 'Data_47': 1, 'Data_48': 1, 'Data_49': 1}

+Where 1 is Alzeimer's and -1 is normal control.